AlchemyCMS/alchemy-guides/guides/pages.md

 ## Caching

-If using the global caching option (defined in `config/alchemy/config.yml`) - which is enabled by default - your page requests will deliver cache headers.
-Most browsers, CDNs and proxys use these headers to cache the page.
+Page caching is enabled by default.
+When active, page requests deliver `Cache-Control` headers that browsers, CDNs and proxies use to cache the page.
+See the [Configuration guide](configuration#caching) for global cache settings.

 ::: tip
 You can disable cache headers for certain pages by using the `cache: false` setting.